UK Architecture and Environmental Design Courses

 Architecture and Environmental Design UK Entry Requirements

-English language, art and design and mathematics are all preferable subjects to have studied before applying to an Architecture and Environmental Design programme, and you should also enjoy drawing freehand and have an interest in design and producing 3D work.
+Art and mathematics are all preferable subjects to have studied before applying to an Architecture and Environmental Design programme, and you should also enjoy drawing freehand and have an interest in design and producing 3D work.
 At many UK universities, a portfolio of work is crucial in being offered a place.

 - Typical International Baccalaureate requirements: Minimum 34 points.